elfry2/minato/README.md

 ```

 ## Usage
-To start the servers, execute
+To start the servers, navigate to the root directory of this repo, and execute
 ```powershell
 .\Start.ps1
 ```